Frequently Asked Question List for TeX

 suggests that you should create

-C: Local TeX Files, which is good if you
+C: Local TeX Files, which is good

-control over the hard disc of the computer, at all.
+have no control over the hard disc of the computer, at all.

 So the real criterion is that your local tree should be somewhere that you, rather than the system, control.
 Restrictive systems often provide a “home directory” for each user, mounted as a network drive; this is a natural home for the user’s local tree.
 Other (often academic) environments assume the user is going to provide a memory stick, and will assign it a defined drive letter — another good candidate location.
 Note that the semantics of such a tree are indistinguishable from those of a “home” TEXMF tree.